 What are the sanitation procedures in your nursery?

-Our nursery is a well-child nursery and we do turn away infants and toddlers with any indication of illness.
 To prevent the transfer of germs, all baby toys are sanitized, linens are laundered and larger toys and equipment wiped with sanitizing wipes after each use.
 Periodically, large equipment & toys are washed with soap and water to supplement the sanitizing procedures.